 For the Psychology major or concentration in Columbia College and in the School of General Studies, and for the Psychology Post-Baccalaureate Certificate program, this course will meet the Group 3 (Social, Personality, and Abnormal Psychology) distribution requirement.

 For Psychology Post-Baccalaureate students and for Psychology majors, it will fulfill the seminar requirement.

+For students who entered Columbia in Fall 2020 or later, this course will fulfill the Special Elective requirement.

 Class Requirements and Expectations:

 Prerequisites: PSYC 1001 or permission of the instructor.
+Note: students who have taken PSYC UN2660 Stigma and Belonging in a Diverse Society cannot take this course due to overlapping content.

 Class attendance and participation: One of the key aims of the course is to create a collaborative learning environment where students actively share ideas, raise important questions, and engage in discussion with their peers and professor.
 Strong preparation and participation will enable us to have high-level, thought-provoking discussions.
 To ensure that everyone is accountable for thoroughly engaging with the material during class discussions, your active participation during class will contribute to your final grade.
 For some people, participating in class discussions can be difficult.
 Students who are concerned about their ability to contribute to class discussions should contact Professor Naft during the first week of class.